rain that falls on impervious surfaces creates higher-than-normal volumes of stormwater runoff, triggering erosion

 except in three cities with Combined Sanitary Outflow (CSO) systems, stormwater flows unprocessed to streams without going through a wastewater treatment plant

-In three Virginia cities (Alexandria, Lynchburg, and Richmond), the stormwater pipes are connected with the sanitary sewer pipes to create a Combined Sanitary Outflow (CSO) system.
-In those three cities, wastewater treatment plants help control pollution from stormwater when rainstorms are mild.1
+Some stormwater in three Virginia cities gets sewage treatment.
+In Alexandria, Lynchburg, and Richmond, the stormwater pipes are connected with the sanitary sewer pipes to create a Combined Sanitary Outflow (CSO) system.
+In those three cities, runoff in small rainstorms flows with the sewage from houses to wastewater treatment plants.
+The stormwater is treated along with sanitary wastewater, helping to control pollution.2

-However, during heavy rains the surge of stormwater can flood into the combined pipes, exceeding the capacity and forcing the water/sewage mixture through special outlets that drain directly into creeks and rivers without any wastewater treatment.
+However, during heavy rains a surge of stormwater floods into the Combined Sanitary Outflow pipes.
+The extra inflow exceeds the capacity of the wastewater treatment plant, so the system is designed to force much of the water/sewage mixture through special outlets that drain into creeks and rivers without any wastewater treatment.
 During an August thunderstorm, for example, Alexandria, Lynchburg, and Richmond can discharge a mix of untreated human waste and stormwater directly into the Potomac and James rivers.

 In the suburbs, stormwater typically runs into specially-built ponds that delay the speed at which the runoff drains into the creeks.
 That delay reduces the speed of the runoff, and slowing down artificially-accelerated runoff with artificial ponds reduces erosion.
 Excessive sediment is one of the three major pollutants that have damaged the Chesapeake Bay, along with excessive nitrogen and excessive phosphorous.

 stormwater erodes streambanks and carries sediment downstream